HIV Prevention & Treatment in the Age of Immigration Banson June 27th, 2017 at 12:40 pm

 Research from Temple University shows that fears over immigration status can be one of the factors that affect willingness to be tested for HIV.
 This is in addition to other barriers to accessing health care that exist for communities of color, even in the best of political climates.
 To be certain, communities of color have long faced increased barriers to accessing health care and often experience poorer health as a result.

-The heightened barriers faced by immigrant communities seeking health care services highlight the need for safe and affirming care, now more than ever.
+The heightened barriers faced by immigrant communities seeking health care services highlight the need for safe and affirming care.

 Many of Pride Foundation’s community partners work tirelessly to provide exactly such resources for individuals seeking HIV testing and treatment and other health care.
 Three community partner organizations working in the realm of HIV & AIDS services in Western Washington are PCAF, Gay City, and Entre Hermanos.